 The History of Art course begins with a year (Part I) in which studies are focused on the materials of art, the interpretation of art, and understanding works of art accessible in Cambridge and in Cambridge collections.
 In the second two years (Part IIA and IIB) you take a paper on the history of the history of art, a paper on the display of art, four from a wide choice of special subject papers in which you study a period or theme in art history in great depth, and write a dissertation.
 It is possible to change to History of Art after taking Part I in another Tripos, and to take an adjusted form of Part II in one or two years.
 Full details of the course can be found via the History of Art website.

-History of Art Director of Studies
+History of Art Director of Studies and fellows

 Applying for History of Art at King's